daaaaande/bionanotator/README.md

 # bionanotator - annotate bionano .vcf with annovar and more
+### what it does
+- annotates with annovar for included databases (hg38, table_annovar)
+- scans included genes for cancer hallmark genes + leukemia predisposition genes
+- uses bedtools to count the overlapping regions in the dvg_merged database with at least 30% overlap (query vs db match  AND db match vs query)
+- if allele frequencies are found, it leaves the data in the output file. if all allele frequencies columns are empty , these will be removed
+- summarizes results in one .tsv file (samplename_annotates_w_h.tsv)

-### built for use on Linux
+>>  built for use on Linux

 ### requirements
 - annovar installation with all needed hg38 databases:
 - place of table_annovar.pl  in ../../ of bionanotator.pl
-- hg38 annovar databases in ../../humanhg38:  refGene,cytoBand,dgvMerged,gwasCatalog,wgEncodeRegDnaseClustered,genomicSuperDups,wgRna,gnomad30_genome
+- hg38 annovar databases in ../../humanhg38:  refGene,cytoBand,dgvMerged,gwasCatalog,wgEncodeRegDnaseClustered,genomicSuperDups,wgRna
+- for the hit counts to work, remove first column from dgv_merged.txt annovar database file to turn it into a valid .bed file: ../../humanhg38/dgv_merged_bedfile.bed
+ ( can be done with `cat dgv_merged.txt | cut -f 2- > dgv_merged_bedfile.bed`)

+- bedtools intersect installed
 # HOWTO
-`perl bionanotator.pl --i ../bionano_out_new.vcf --del 0`
+`perl bionanotator.pl --i ../bionano_out_new.vcf --del 0 --sample sample_name`
 ### parameters
 `--in in.vcf ` (--i); input bionano .vcf file